Schools, Businesses, Cities Push Back On Rule Blocking Some International Students

 The federal government's "rash" decision could also have health consequences, they wrote: It's "likely to send students threatened with removal into the shadows, where public health efforts will not reach them, in the midst of a pandemic."

-The Massachusetts court is scheduled to hear arguments in the case on Tuesday.
+The court in Massachusetts is scheduled to hear arguments in the case on Tuesday.

 Several other organizations have filed their own lawsuits challenging the Trump administration's new policy.
 Massachusetts filed a federal suit joined by attorneys general in 16 states and the District of Columbia; Johns Hopkins University filed suit Friday; and the University of California system has pledged its own lawsuit.